See us at the Early American Coppers Convention in Pittsburgh, PA, May 15-17, Table #74

 Quite rare as a medal, with other surviving specimens impounded in the Museum of Fine Arts in Boston, as well as the Boston Tavern Club itself.

-To order or inquire about this item, call us at 1-800-Coins-99 or email us at John@CoinRaritiesOnline.com or complete the form at the bottom of this page.
+To inquire about this item, call us at 1-800-Coins-99 or email us at John@CoinRaritiesOnline.com or complete the form at the bottom of this page.